adaltas/node-nikita/docs/content/about/tutorial.md

 localhost      ♥
 ```

-Demonstrating an error when Redis server is not started:
+When Redis server is not started, it prints:

 ```
 localhost   Redis Check : Check   ✘  12ms